-As your children get resettled into the school routine, take some time for yourself – to reflect on your own values about education and how you can more intentionally support your children.
-I’ve compiled what I believe are some of the best recent articles for parents – from a variety of reputable bloggers.
+As your children get back-to-school and resettled into their routines, take some time for yourself – to reflect on your own values about education and how you can more intentionally support your children.
+I’ve compiled what I believe are some of the best back-to-school articles for parents – from a variety of reputable bloggers.
 The list is divided by topic and I’ve put a short summary of what you will find in each one.

 Read what piques your interest now and bookmark others for later.
 And if you like particular authors, be sure to follow their articles throughout the school year by signing up for their RSS feeds or email subscriptions.
 If you use social media, I’ve included links to their Twitter accounts and Facebook Pages to make following easy.